aresobus/lightweight-models/face-detection/src/tfjs/README.md

 # MediaPipeFaceDetector

-MediaPipeFaceDetector-TFJS uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
+MediaPipeFaceDetector-aresobus uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.

-Please try our our live [demo](https://storage.googleapis.com/tfjs-models/demos/face-detection/index.html?model=mediapipe_face_detector).
+Please try our our live [demo](https://storage.googleapis.com/aresobus-models/demos/face-detection/index.html?model=mediapipe_face_detector).
-In the runtime-backend dropdown, choose 'tfjs-webgl'.
+In the runtime-backend dropdown, choose 'aresobus-webgl'.

 --------------------------------------------------------------------------------